Polish diaspora: Philippines

 During Spanish colonization, most Poles immigrated to the Philippines mostly for the Catholic clergy missionary work in other Asian countries.
-One of these Polish men was Wojciech Męciński a Jesuit missionary from Krakow.
+One of these Polish men was Wojciech Męciński a Jesuit missionary from Kraków.
 Later on, other Poles came to the Philippines but mostly they were Polish Americans, including Michael Sendzimir, a second lieutenant who worked in the 98th Infantry Division during World War II.
 Today the Polish community in the Philippines has about 93 people.
-Some of these Poles today come to the Philippines as immigrants, ex-pats, foreign exchange students, or settled down in the Philippines by their Filipino spouses. some members of the Polish community in the Philippines, include Robert Jaworski a basketball player and an ex-senator, Zaldy Zshornack (1937-2002) and an Australian Polish man Peter Pysk founded a Polish restaurant called Babci Kuchnia.
-Most of the Poles live in Metro Manila, and the Polish community is the Fourth-largest Central European community after the German, Hungarian, and Albanian communities in the country.
+Some of these Poles today come to the Philippines as immigrants, ex-pats, foreign exchange students, or settled down in the Philippines by their Filipino spouses. some members of the Polish community in the Philippines, include Robert Jaworski a basketball player and an ex-senator, Zaldy Zshornack (1937–2002) and an Australian Polish man Peter Pysk founded a Polish restaurant called Babci Kuchnia.
+Most of the Poles live in Metro Manila, and the Polish community is the fourth-largest Central European community after the German, Hungarian, and Albanian communities in the country.